Rookout/docs/docs/installation-overview.md

 ## What's next?

-- Get a taste of real time debuggin with our [Basic Debugging](rules-index.md) guide.
+- Get a taste of real time debugging with our [Basic Debugging](rules-index.md) guide.

 - Hook Rookout into your data pipeline using one of our [Data Integrations](integrations-home.md).